 Charlotte Deane, PhDProfessor of Structural Bioinformatics at University of Oxford

-At Oxford, Charlotte leads the Oxford Protein Informatics Group (OPIG), who work on diverse problems across protein structure, interaction networks and small molecule drug discovery; combining theoretical and empirical analysis with special interest in AI.
-She collaborates with experimentalists in academia and industry in experiment design to leverage the power of computation for biological insight.
+Charlotte also leads the Oxford Protein Informatics group, a research group of over 20 people who work on diverse problems across the areas of protein structure function and evolution.
+She collaborates closely with experimentalists in both academia and industry in the design of experiments to leverage the power of computation for biological insight and has over 100 publications.

-Her work focuses on the development of novel algorithms, tools and databases that are openly available to the community.
-Examples include SAbDab, SAbPred, Cov-AbDab, PanDDA and MEMOIR.
-These tools are widely used web resources and are also part of several Pharma drug discovery pipelines.
-Charlotte has consulted extensively with industry and has set up a consulting arm within her own research group as a way of promoting industrial interaction and use of the group’s software tools.
+She has a particular interest and strong track record in the analysis, classification and prediction of antibody structures.
+Her group has developed the leading online catalogue of antibody structure SABDab and a series of tools for the prediction and interrogation of structure and antigen binding (SAbPred).
+These tools are widely used web resources (SAbDab alone has over 500 unique users a month) and are also part of several Pharma drug discovery pipelines.
+She has set up a consulting arm within her own research group as a way of increasing industrial interaction and use of the group’s software tools.